oxivanisher/ludus/README.md

 ### Turn notifications (optional)

 If you allow notifications, Ludus will send a browser push notification when it becomes your turn — even if the tab is closed.
 You will not be notified while you are actively viewing the game.
 This is opt-in per game and can be disabled at any time from the game page.

+### Install as an app

+Ludus is a Progressive Web App (PWA).
+On mobile you can add it to your home screen for a full-screen, app-like experience.

 ---